professor-oats/Python/README.md

 ## ITHS_Labb1
 Oat's Nmapper - A kind of wrapper for nmap.
-Run script with same privileges as you would run nmap

 ### Tested on systems:
 * FreeBSD

 ### Usage
-Run the script with the permissions you'd want to run nmap, e.g.:
+Run the script with the permissions you'd want to run nmap, e.g.:<br/>
-`sudo python nmapper.py`
+`sudo python nmapper.py`<br/>
 Assign the amount of threads/maxworkers you'd like to run with and chose to add targets manually or from file (support for comma/whitespace separated lists and JSON format).